ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 is well-typed.
 For example,
-the following program has a type error, even though it could be evaluated with the typechecker disabled:
+the following program has a type error, even though it can be evaluated with the typechecker disabled:

 ```rcl
 let ints = [